evapilotno17/arael/readme.md

 ### Arael CLI — Available Commands:

-    get_logs                : Rebuild text log files from database. help                    : Show this help message.
+    regenerate_logs         : Rebuild text log files from database. help                    : Show this help message.
     start      (--verbose)  : Start the keylogger.
     status                  : Check if Arael is running. stop                    : Stop the keylogger.

-NOTE: to view your logs, you must run `python3 ctl.py get_logs`. this will generate your logs folder underneath the same directory :)
+NOTE: to view your logs, you must run `python3 ctl.py regenerate_logs`. this will generate your logs folder underneath the same directory :)